arthurfiorette/super-store/README.md

 </p>

 > <pre align="center">
-> Until v1.0.0, we does not recommend using it on production
+> Up to v1.0.0, we don't recommend using it in production
 > </pre>